AMWA-TV/info-006/docs/Device implementation How To.md

 **Modify `right-gain` and Verify Event**

-Now from WebSocket King `Connection #1`  modify the value of the `right-gain` control block parameter and observe responses in the WebSocket King Outputs for the two session.
+Now whenever we modify the value of the `right-gain` set point parameter we can see notifications arriving.

 Copy and paste the following into `Connection #1` which will set the `right-gain` parameter to -3.0: